wyxfhb/jettl/obsidian_notes/New Notes/Temporary Notes.md

 # Finished

 `Go To Destroy` Msg
-This should only be called in methods including and past `Pre Loop.vi`
+This should only be called in methods including and past `Create.vi`

 `Has Destroyed` Msg

-`Attributes.ctl`
-- Alias
-- Address
-- Event Ref
-- Unified Msg Set
-- Actor Ref
-- Application Ref

 Msg Set